Welcome to part 2 of the series on How to Hire a Family Photographer.

 2. Ask your friends and neighbors

-This is a great way to go about it, but you’ll probably get recommendations for photographers from many, many different styles.
+This is a great way to go about it, but you’ll get recommendations that run the gamut as far as style goes.
 Be specific with your ask and you’ll get better suggestions.

 3. Ask randos on social media